-The actual state revenue for roads and bridges from motor fuel taxes, motor vehicle sales taxes, motor vehicle driver's licensing fees and miscellaneous fees was 2.5% less than budgeted through the third quarter of fiscal year 2021.
-Most of the variance is related to lower-than-projected revenue from motor fuel taxes.
-The negative variance of 10.4% for non-highway modes is attributed to lower-than-projected revenue from jet fuel sales tax.
+The actual state revenue for roads and bridges from motor fuel taxes, motor vehicle sales taxes, motor vehicle driver's licensing fees and miscellaneous fees was equal to the 0.0% target variance through the fourth quarter of fiscal year 2021.
+The negative variance of 9.1% for non-highway modes is attributed to lower-than-projected revenue from jet fuel sales tax.